MicrosoftDocs/SupportArticles-docs/Teams/meetings/external-participants-join-meeting-blocked.md

 To allow external participants to join Teams meetings, select the correct settings according to your needs based on the following example situations.

-### Allow all external participants to join meetings (if signed in by using a Teams work or school account)
+### Allow all external participants (regardless of whether they are signed in with a Teams work or school account) to join meetings

 - Enable anonymous join in the [organization meeting setting](/microsoftteams/meeting-settings-in-teams#using-the-microsoft-teams-admin-center-to-configure-organization-wide-policy).
 - Enable anonymous join in the [meeting policies](/microsoftteams/meeting-policies-participants-and-guests?WT.mc_id=TeamsAdminCenterCSH#let-anonymous-people-join-a-meeting) that are assigned to all users in your organization.